SpineEventEngine/publishing/README.md

 As `publishing` is triggered via Travis REST API, libraries that wish to trigger publishing must be able to trigger builds.
 They can use a script from config: `config/scripts/trigger-publishing`.
 This script relies on the `TRAVIS_TOKEN` env variable.
+To get the token:

+1) run `travis login --com` and complete the login process;
+2) run `travis token`;
+3) set the value of the token to the `TRAVIS_TOKEN` env variable in the settings of your Travis repository.

+#### Known issues

+Sometimes, especially if you have used `travis login` before, Travis CLI tool uses an old `https://api.travis-ci.org` API URL. `https://api.travis-ci.com` must be used instead.
+If you run into problems, check your `~/.travis/config.yml` file for mentions of `https://api.travis-ci.org` and change them to `https://api.travis-ci.com`.

+See step one [here](https://docs.travis-ci.com/user/triggering-builds/) for more.